 Switch between different versions

-Display of the pages in a list
+Display of pages in a list

-The display can be changed in the upper right-hand corner of the module (below the navigation bar, between the filter and the "plus" symbol) using the Cards button.
+The display can be changed in the upper right-hand corner of the module (below the navigation bar, between the filter and the plus symbol) using the "Cards" button.

-Opportunities for action for admins
+Options for admins